drapergem/draper/Readme.markdown

 * Documentation
   * Keep revising Readme for better organization/clarity
+  * Add more information about using "context"
+  * Add information about the `.decorator` method
   * Make clear the pattern of overriding accessor methods of the wrapped model
   * Build sample Rails application(s)
   * Add a short screencast